jonluca/blog/about.md

 {% include image.html footnote="Scope, one of the best organizations I've had the chance to be a part of" alt="scope" file="scope"%}

-{% include image.html footnote="Back home in Vicenza, Italy" alt="Back home in Italy" file="italy"%}
+## Hire me

+I do free lance growth consulting and development work.
+My rates start at $300/hr.
+[Contact me if you're interested.](https://blog.jonlu.ca/contact)

 ### Donations

 I've been asked about payment for my software, or donations.
 I'm in no need for money, and I release my code and projects for free because I want to contribute back to the ecosystem that helped me succeed.
 If you really are inclined to support my projects, [please consider donating to the EFF](https://supporters.eff.org/donate/).

-You can also return to my [personal site (non-blog)](https://jonlu.ca), or keep in touch with me on twitter:
+You can keep in touch with me on twitter:

 {% include twitter.html %}